Akascape/tkinter-toolkit/README.md

   <h1 align="center">Tkinter-Toolkit</h1>
 </div>

 Tkinter is a great library for UI development in python.
 Specially the canvas widget of tkinter lets you make any custom widget for your application.
-If you are planning to create a piece of software or want to implement a GUI for your python scripts, then tkinter is still one of the best options out there.
+If you are planning to create a new piece of software or want to implement a GUI for your python scripts, then tkinter is still one of the best options out there.
 Moreover, after the arrival of [**`customtkinter`**](https://github.com/TomSchimansky/CustomTkinter), it is super easy to create a modern user-friendly UI.
-The community is also growing and people are making new custom widgets for the library.
+The community is also great tbh.

 **Tkinter-Toolkit is a small application that helps you find new tkinter/customtkinter widget libraries created by some awesome people.** There are lots of libraries and widgets listed in this app.